Rostiger/QUADCORE/readme.md

  Use Item: 	1
  Start: 	2

-This game was initially made to teach myself programming and then extended to showcase a homebrew arcade cabinet called HansG.
+This game was initially made back in 2014 to teach myself programming.
+Later it was extended to showcase a homebrew arcade cabinet called HansG.
 The cabinet was built by Clemens Scott and Josef Who for zamSpielen: http://zamSpielen.tumblr.com/hansg

 To run QUADCORE, you will need the following third party libraries: